chinchi-hsu/QuickSortWorstCase/README.md

 ### Problem description

-Quick Sort is one of the most popular sorting algorithm.
+Quick Sort is one of the most popular sorting algorithms.
-Many programming languages even C (function qsort()) include a built-in implementation.
+Many programming languages even C (function qsort()) include a built-in implementation of the algorithm.

 Quick Sort takes average time O(n log n) if we assume the unordered array as input follows a uniform distribution over its all possible element permutations.
 However, if the distribution prefers worse cases or even the worst case, the algorithm will take O(n^2) time.
 The time cost is too high for practical use.